 Expressive Art is a natural process of self discovery that includes: visual art, music, movement, writing, and drama.
 All of which can have the healing element of humor and woven into them.
 It differs from Art Therapy in that it’s indicative rather than interpretive.
 There’s no end goal.
 Rather Expressive Art is a process through which we unleash the potential for change.

 During the course of human development our true nature often gets buried beneath conditioned responses to our environment.
-Expressive Art can unearth that natural life force.
+Expressive Art can unearth our natural life force.
 We then become more mentally, psychologically, and spiritually vibrant.
-Since creativity is innate, we are born with everything we need to live a life of presence.
+We are born with everything we need to live a life of presence.
 By clearing away what no longer serves us, we discover the inspiration, compassion, and curiosity that is our birthright.

-Multitudes of research done over the years show a strong correlation between the use of creative arts and positive health outcomes.
-This may explain why more and more people are drawn to this pathway for positive change.
+Research shows a strong correlation between the use of creative arts and positive health outcomes.
+This may explain why more and more people are drawn to this path as a way to clarify their life’s intentions.
 Creativity is a doorway through which we can enter into a relationship with the natural source of all knowing.
-It engages the inner teacher who directs us toward the expansive source of all expression where true change and growth happens.
+It engages the inner teacher who then directs us toward the expansive source of all expression where true change and growth happen.